nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. User begins typing inputs.
 3. Inputs get parsed by InputParser returning the appropriate type of command and respective parameters.
 4. Command gets executed and respective output gets displayed.
-5. Once user is done using the application, he can send an exit message prompting a goodbye message.
+5. Once user is done using the application, they can send an exit message prompting a goodbye message.
 6. Application exits.

 ### Input Parsing